 A sign said photographers in this pit couldn’t photograph the managers at kick off.
 We had to stay put.
 “Did you read the instructions?” asked the tog who’d questioned why I had no friends, and I confessed not fully.
 He chuckled and later sat down in the pit to read a paperback novel: not common football photographer behaviour.
 I’d wanted to get in Pochettino’s face again.
 My images of him a couple of weeks earlier at Swansea had been so-so.
 But it was one less thing to panic over and I was settled now.

 Dembele, Kane and Eriksen all went close with efforts before Mousa Dembele opened the scoring.
-Dembele is an immense physical presence appreciated best at pitch level.
+Dembele is an immense physical presence, best appreciated at pitch level.
 He dominated the midfield for large parts of the game.

 Spurs looked in firm control from start to finish.
-Soon after Dembele’s opener Son Heung-Min added a second.
+Soon after Dembele’s opener, Son Heung-Min added a second.
 Son plays, behaves and celebrates in a refreshingly un-self-conscious manner.
 From the elaborate hand celebrations which Kane appeared to be indulging, to the way he impulsively ran thirty yards to leap on Vicent Janssen in celebration of Janssen’s late goal, he seems utterly unfazed by the spotlight of being a Premier League footballer.
-Everything he does, it seems like he would do in front of nobody at all, let alone 36,000 spectators and millions on television.
+Everything he does, it seems like he would do in front of nobody at all, let alone in front of 36,000 spectators and millions watching on television.
 He never tries to be cool except when he’s inside the box with the ball at his feet.
 He’d be overlooked in an quick roll call of star names come the end of the season, but deputised brilliantly for the injured Kane when called upon this season and has performed well wherever he’s been asked to play.

 At full time Tottenham manager Mauricio Pochettino thanked each player as they left the field.
 Another key component to recent form, Tottenham can only hope the ambitious Argentine is as happy and settled at the club as he appears.